tvenk/invoke-ai-tool/README.md

 * **Brave Browser:** Typically located at `/home/[your_username]/.config/BraveSoftware/Brave-Browser/`.
 Replace `[your_username]` with your actual username.
 * **Google Chrome:** Usually found at `/home/[your_username]/.config/google-chrome/`.
 * **Chromium:** Typically located at `/home/[your_username]/.config/chromium/`.
 * **Mozilla Firefox:** Firefox stores profile data differently.
 The main directory is usually `/home/[your_username]/.mozilla/firefox/`.
 Inside this, you'll find one or more folders with names like `xxxxxxxx.default-release`.
-For Firefox, you would likely configure the main Firefox directory in the tool and rely on the profile name setting.
+For Firefox, you would likely configure the main Firefox directory in the tool and rely on the browser profile setting.

-**Note:** For snap installations of browsers, the data directory might be in a different location, for example, under `/home/[your_username]/snap/[browser-name]/common/.config/[browser-name]/`.
+**Note:** For snap installations of browsers, the data directory might be in a different location, for example, under `/home/[your_username]/snap/[browser-name]/common/.config/[browser-name]/.`

 ## Contributing